QTechTheory/VQD/README.md

 ## Five families of virtual quantum devices

-Currently, we provide five types of solid-state quantum devices, including:
+Currently, we provide five types of quantum devices.
+Navigate to the corresponding folder in which a short guide is provided for each device.

+Our current devices includes:
 1. Ion traps
 2. Nitrogen-vacancy-center  (NV-center)
 3. Neutral atoms